picotrading/ansible-sensu/README.md

 # Package to be installed (you can force a specific version here)
 sensu_pkg: sensu

+# This allows to change the name of handlers
+# (handy if the role is encapsualted and called multiple times)
+sensu_from: "(default)"

 # Variables for installation of client/server
 sensu_install_server: false
 sensu_install_api: false